ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

 puts("Wait a second...
 You're not even on a hotstreak!
 Get out of here cheater!");
 exit(-1);
  ```
-The (HOTSTREAK = 3) so I need to have won three games before I get one billion (becomes a interesting factor of the next bug), so this challenge seems to be messing with numbers stored and the way to win.
+The (HOTSTREAK = 3) so I need to win three games before I get one billion (becomes a interesting factor of the next bug), so this challenge seems to be messing with way numbers are stored and the way to win.
 First lets look at the get_bet() function.

 ``` c
 long get_bet() {